 Applicants to the PBDDET program must hold a baccalaureate degree from a recognized post-secondary education institution.

-If the potential applicant does not have a degree, but believes that his or her education and experience is equivalent to an undergraduate degree, then it is the responsibility of the applicant to put forward this position in writing as part of the application process.
+If the potential applicant does not have a degree, but believes that their education and experience is equivalent to an undergraduate degree, then it is the responsibility of the applicant to put forward this position in writing as part of the application process.

 Some students may have completed course work at other post-secondary institutions that is applicable to the PBDDET program.